lazzarello/diy-film-festival/README.md

 ## DNS

-### Github Pages (free)
+### Github Pages (zero dollars)

 If you don't care about a URL ending in github.io, you can keep the default from the tutorial.
+For example, the author's is http://lazzarello.github.io

 ### Custom DNS with name dot com (variable pricing)